When divorcing spouses share children, one of the most contentious and

 If you are in the midst of a child custody dispute, you are already aware

 of how heart-wrenching the process can be, especially for your children.

-At R. Gregory Colvin, LLC, we work closely with our clients and their
+At R. Gregory Colvin, LLC, we are dedicated to helping our clients navigate

-team today.
-With over 25 years of experience on our side, you can be confident
+With over 25 years of experience on our side, you can be confident in

 that are tailored to your specific goals.